DoctorLai/utopian-moderator/README.md

 As a utopian moderator, I found it necessary to provide a handy Chrome Extension for Utopian Moderators and Supervisors.
 This handy browser extension will certainly be helping moderating work and provide some useful shortcuts, tools and information.

 # Technology Stack
-Javascript that runs in Chrome Extension.
+Javascript that runs in the Chrome Browser (Chrome Extension)

 # Github
 https://github.com/DoctorLai/utopian-moderator